Aatamte/PyCxsim/README.md

 PyCxsim is a framework designed to simulate interactions between _agents_ and _artifacts_ within a defined environment.
 The terminology is inspired by the framework for Complex Adaptive Systems (CAS) and Reinforcement Learning (RL).

-## Components

-### 1. Agent

-**Definition**:
-The `Agent` represents individual actors in the simulation.
-They perform

-**Key Responsibilities**:
-- Maintaining state and capabilities: Agents have their own state, inventory, and set of capabilities that determine their actions and interactions.
-- Interacting with the environment and artifacts: Agents can perform actions on artifacts, make queries, and process observations.

-**Core Methods**:
-- `decide() -> action`:
-- `reflect()`:
-- `reset()`:

-### 2. Artifact

-**Definition**:
-The `Artifact` represents objects or entities within the simulation that agents can interact with.
-It provides interfaces for actions and queries and maintains its own state.

-**Key Responsibilities**:
-- Maintaining state: Each artifact has its own state, which can change based on interactions or over time.
-- Providing interaction interfaces: Artifacts define the actions that can be performed on them.

-**Core Methods**:
-- `process_action(agent: Agent, action)`: Processes an action performed by an agent on the artifact.
-- `step()`: Executes a step or update for the artifact, potentially changing its state or triggering events.
-- `reset()`:

-### 3. Environment

-**Definition**:
-The `Environment` represents the main context of the simulation where agents and artifacts interact.
-It manages the state of the simulation and facilitates interactions between agents and artifacts.

-**Key Responsibilities**:
-- Managing agents and artifacts: The environment keeps track of all agents and artifacts within the simulation.
-- Facilitating interactions: It processes agent actions, queries, and ensures smooth interactions between agents and artifacts.

-**Core Methods**:
-- `process_turn(agent: Agent)`: Processes the actions of a given agent during its turn.

 # Quickstart

 ```Python